 Project managers need to have good communication skills.
 So, don’t be too honest and say that communication skills are your weakest area.
 The answer has to either ‘good’ or ‘excellent’.
 But, don’t sound overconfident while saying so.
 If they ask for examples, be ready with two or three examples in different settings to justify your point.

 It is another question to check if you fit in with the company’s culture.
 It also indicates whether you are self-aware to communicate your work style.
 Though it sounds vague, this question provides an opportunity to show how you can be an asset to the company.
-You could talk about your emphasis on speed and efficiency, how you like to work collaboratively, your way of communication etc. Further, you can mention about how you organize your day and how many hours you work.
+You could talk about your emphasis on speed and efficiency, how you like to work collaboratively, your way of communication, etc. Further, you can mention how you organize your day and how many hours you work.

 Companies want their employees to be fully invested in the jobs that they are applying for.
 There are many software tools coming up and many processes being invented regularly in the project management landscape.
 Hence, project managers need to continually upgrade their skills to be relevant.
 Basically, tell your interviewer about what you are doing to grow in your field.
 It could be certification courses you are taking or workshops/courses you are attending.
 Also, you can talk about your interactions with project managers and people in the field to stay up-to-date with the latest.